Memorandum of Association

 • This is not applicable to companies formed under Section 8 of the Act who must include one of the following words, as applicable: Foundation, Forum, Association, Federation, Chambers, Confederation, Council, Electoral Trust, etc.

-Registered Office Clause:
+Registered Office Clause or Situation Clause:

 Under Section 4(1)(b) of the Companies Act, 2013 the MOA must specify the State in which the registered office of the company will be situated.
 The name of the state in which the registered office of the company is to be situated must be given in the memorandum within 30 days of incorporation or in the day when it commences a business, whichever is earlier, the company must have a registered office to which all communication and notices may be sent.
 The company must also give notice of the situation of the registered office to the Registrar.